On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

 In the previous section we discussed the range of possible frequencies for two different encoding strategies.
 In particular, we suggested that the exponential encoding strategy could be used to access exponentially many frequencies.
 However, this does not mean the QELM's prediction can always completely explore the space spanned by those Fourier modes.
-More specifically, in some cases the Fourier coefficients of the prediction can correlate to each other.
+More specifically, in some cases the Fourier coefficients of the prediction {$b_{\w}$, which are linear combinations of the Fourier coefficients $a_{\w}$ of observables, }{are not linearly independent}.
 This means the trainable weights $\bm{\eta}$ cannot fully control all the Fourier modes.
-Here, we investigate this controllability and discuss the predictive power of QELM in terms of Fourier-expressivity defined below.
+Here, {we introduce the concept of controllability (of trainable weights over Fourier coefficients of prediction), which represents the scope of QELM's predictive capabilities that can be adjusted by controlling the trainable weights}.
+We investigate this controllability and discuss the predictive power of QELM in terms of Fourier-expressivity defined below. {We remark that the controllability is strongly related to the Fourier-expressivity (defined below), however, while the Fourier-expressivity is formally defined at the level of prediction as a classical function of inputs, the concept controllability focuses on the training process of QELMs and measures the effect of optimising the parameters for linear regression.}